Who do we see?

 A child or young person is unlikely to be accepted into our specialist Gender Identity Development Service if they do not currently have a strong desire to be another gender or insist that they are another gender to the one they were assigned at birth.
 To meet our service threshold, they would have to feel this way and have done so for at least 6 months.
 For more information on this, please see our service specification.

 Our referral form requests details about different aspects of the child or young person's life.
 We aspire to get the best possible information from referrers, at the earliest opportunity, to help us rapidly establish the most helpful sources of support.
 Therefore, we ask that referrers provide all the information we request; doing so will also save referrers’ time by reducing the need for further information requests.
-We are currently redesigning our referral form to help referrers provide the information we need.
 The most common reasons for requesting further information are:

 - Understanding detailed gender history: when incongruence was first noticed, how it has been responded to, any social transition (e.g. changes in pronouns, name, appearance), length of time living in role, etc.

 - Identifying which other services, and who from those services are also involved

 - Understanding who will be providing input with this young person and family while they wait to be seen by GIDS (e.g. care plan)

 - Risk has been identified without a care plan